Tedmcm/SMART_CONTRACTS/README.md

   * Once you are satisfied with your contract's logic, revert the `fakenow` testing logic.

-* Congratulate yourself for building such complex smart contracts in your first week of Solidity!
-You are learning specialized skills that are highly desired in the blockchain industry!

 ### Deploy the contracts to a live Testnet

-Once you feel comfortable with your contracts, point MetaMask to the Kovan or Ropsten network.
-Ensure you have test Ether on this network!
+Once I felt comfortable the contracts, I pointed MetaMask to the Kovan or Ropsten network.

-After switching MetaMask to Kovan, deploy the contracts as before and copy/keep a note of their deployed addresses.
+After switching MetaMask to Kovan, I deployed the contracts as before and copy/kept a note of their deployed addresses.
 The transactions will also be in your MetaMask history, and on the blockchain permanently to explore later.

 ![Remix Deploy](Images/remix-deploy.png)

-## Submission

-Create a `README.md` that explains what testnet the contract is on, the motivation for the contract.

-Upload this to a Github repository that explains how the contract works, and provide the testnet address for others to be able to send to.
+Testnet Address: